 The City of Lake Oswego has a council-manager form of government.
 The mayor and six councilors are elected at-large and serve four-year terms.
-The current City Council will serve from January 1, 2013 through December 31, 2014.
+The current City Council will serve from January 1, 2015 through December 31, 2016.

 The Oregon Secretary of State Elections Division publishes candidate manuals, filing forms, information on State election law, and campaign finance.

-For questions, please contact the City Recorder, Catherine Schneider, at 503-675-3984 or by email.
+For questions, please contact the City Recorder, Anne-Marie Simpson, at 503-534-4225 or by email.
 You may also contact the Secretary of State’s Office at 503-986-1518.

 The Oregon Secretary of State's website offers an online voter registration form and a way to check on or update your registration.
 Voter registration forms are also available at City Hall and the library.